Sunday Brunch in Halifax: Filipino Brunch at Barrios Every Sunday

 Lunch Section — Rotating Filipino Mains

-On special Sundays, Lechon Belly — slow-roasted pork belly with crackling skin — appears as part of the lunch section.
-When it is available, it is worth planning your Sunday around.
-Follow Barrios on social media to find out what is on each week before you arrive.
+The lunch section changes weekly, built from the Barrios dinner menu with two unique dishes added each Sunday.
+On special Sundays, Lechon Belly — slow-roasted pork belly with crackling skin — appears on the lunch section.
+When it is on, it is worth planning your Sunday around.
+Check social media or call ahead to see what is running that week.

 Desserts — Something Different Every Week

-Like the soup and the lunch section, the dessert rotation means brunch at Barrios is never exactly the same twice.
+The rotation means brunch at Barrios is never exactly the same twice.

-Included Details Filipino breakfast spread Tocino, longganisa, bacon, eggs, pandesal, hash browns, siomai Rotating soup of the day Changes every Sunday Rotating Filipino lunch mains Weekly selection with 2 unique dishes Cut fruit platter Fresh every Sunday Rotating pastry dessert Cake, tart, turon, or Filipino sweet Bottomless sago gulaman Included — unlimited refills Coffee and tea Included Full bar Available — cocktails, beer, and drinks
+What's Included Details Filipino breakfast spread Tocino, longganisa, bacon, eggs, pandesal, hash browns, siomai Rotating soup of the day Changes every Sunday Rotating Filipino lunch mains Weekly selection with 2 unique dishes Cut fruit platter Fresh every Sunday Rotating pastry dessert Cake, tart, turon, or Filipino sweet Bottomless sago gulaman Included — unlimited refills Coffee and tea Included Full bar Available — cocktails, beer, drinks

 Pricing

-Price Adult $29 per person Child $15 per child Full bar Available — order separately
+Adult $29 per person Child $15 per child Full bar Available — order separately

 Drinks at Sunday Brunch